 Here at RC+, you’ll see us using a variety of non-traditional baseball stats.
 We understand not every reader will know what these analytics are, and that’s OK!
 We’re here to help with this primer on some of the most common stats you’ll find in our articles.

 BABIP (Batting Average On Balls In Play) — A player’s batting average on non-home run batted balls.
-Because a player — especially the pitcher — has little control over what happens on batted balls, BABIP is often used to show how much luck has factored into their performance.
-While other factors are involved, players who stray far from their career BABIP may be experiencing a significant amount of good or bad luck.
+Because a player — especially the pitcher — has limited control over what happens on batted balls, BABIP is often used to show how much luck has factored into their performance.
+While other factors are involved in a player’s production, someone who stray far from their career BABIP may be experiencing a significant amount of good or bad luck.

 DRS (Defense Runs Saved) — A defensive metric created by The Fielding Bible that attempts to measure how many runs a fielder saves or gives up compared to the average fielder at their position.
 League average is zero; a player above that is considered a good fielder, while a player below that rates poorly.
 Similar to other defensive metrics, it gives players credit (or takes it away) based on the likelihood of making a particular play.
 A player who records an out that 75% of other players would also make, he gets 0.25 “points” in his favor.
 If he fails to make the play, he loses 0.75.
 We need about one to three years of data before making any conclusions about a fielder’s capabilities as measured by DRS.
 It differs from UZR because it uses a batted ball timer to calculate the probability of making a play.

-Exit Velocity — The speed at which the ball comes off the hitter’s bat.
+Exit Velocity — The speed, in miles per hour (mph), at which the ball comes off the hitter’s bat.

 FB% (Fly Ball Rate) — The percentage of a player’s batted balls that were classified as fly balls.